gabgame2012-collab/OXY-LINUX-RETRO/README.md

 ## 📄 Licença

-Este projeto é distribuído sob a licença MIT.
+Este projeto é distribuído sob a licença GPL3.

 ---